P R O F I L E

 band and full local symphony orchestras in major theatres including Toronto’s Roy Thompson Hall.

-Always the nomad, Gary has played in the rock scene in Edmonton, Calgary, Vancouver and Toronto.
+Always the nomad, Gary played in the rock scene in Edmonton, Calgary, Vancouver and Toronto.
 He played bass for a Rockabilly/ Western swing band, Windsor Ontario’s The Silvertones.
 Touring ooast-to-coast, playing clubs,

 major festivals, shows in Switzerland and Holland, music has taken him many places, with anywhere from 1 to 70 people onstage.